Cognia Accredited | 2022 National Blue Ribbon School | College Prep

 ACTIVITIES

-Skutt Catholic offers 40 different activities or clubs, so there’s sure to be something for everyone.
+Skutt Catholic offers more than 30 different activities or clubs, so there’s sure to be something for everyone.
 No matter what your talents or interests, SC offers many opportunities to put them to good use.

 Learn how your student can SOAR with Skutt Catholic Activities & Clubs…